Chiral restoration temperature at finite spin density in QCD: Introduction

 The structure of this paper is as follows.
 Section~\ref{sec:Mod} introduces the details of the model.
-Section~\ref{subsec:Mes} is devoted to the mesonic sector, while Section~\ref{subsec:quark} addresses the quark sector, where the finite spin density term is incorporated into the quark Lagrangian and the corresponding dispersion relation is derived.
+Section~\ref{subsec:Mes} is devoted to the meson sector, while Section~\ref{subsec:quark} addresses the quark sector, where the finite spin density term is incorporated into the quark Lagrangian and the corresponding dispersion relation is derived.
 The thermodynamics of the model is discussed in Section~\ref{Subsec:thermodynamics}.
 In Section~\ref{sec:vac_ren}, we present a detailed analysis of vacuum renormalization, which plays a central role in achieving a consistent description of QCD thermodynamics with finite spin density within the LSM$_q$ framework.
 Section~\ref{sec:joy} highlights the subtleties involved in solving the saddle-point equations with the modified dispersion relation in the presence of a spin potential.
 The calculation of the phase diagram and determination of the ambiguity of the renormalization procedure with the help of the lattice data are presented in Section~\ref{sec:res}.
 Our conclusions are summarized along with a brief discussion in Section~\ref{sec:conclusion}.
-Three appendices are devoted to the discussion of particularities of the dimensional regularization (Appendix~\ref{app:DR}), the infrared divergences (Appendix~\ref{app:sad}) and the small-mass limit (Appendix~\ref{app:deltaFq}).
+Four appendices are devoted to the discussion of dimensional regularization for vacuum renormalization (Appendix~\ref{app:DR}), the thermal quark contributions (Appendices~\ref{app:sad} and \ref{app:deltaFq}), and the connection between our renormalization scheme and the wave function renormalization approach of Ref.~\cite{Brandt:2025tkg} (Appendix~\ref{app:rg}).
 Throughout this work, we adopt the Minkowski metric $g = {\rm diag}(1, -1, -1, -1)$.